k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor.md

 ### How Do I Save a Flow as an Actor?

-A flow can be packaged and then reused as an inner flow in another flow.
+A flow can be encapsulated and then reused as an inner flow in another flow.
 For example, an inner flow that handles errors.
-This is an excellent solution for reusing business logic and for avoiding complex flows with many steps.
+This is an excellent solution for reusing business logic and for avoiding complex flows that include many steps.

 To save a flow as an Actor, click **Actions** > **Save as Actor** in the [Main menu](18_broadway_flow_window.md#main-menu) of the Broadway flow window.